jarrodbb/Social-Network-API/README.md

 ## Open Insomnia

-When the application is running on localhost:3001 open Insomnia to check the backend
+When the application is running on localhost:3001 open Insomnia

 ## Users